World of Springfield: Level of success

 The mass market appeal of The Simpsons encompasses everyone from young kids who loved the slapstick comedy to adults of all ages who appreciate that the jokes and situations that work on multiple levels of our intellect.
 Like other classic TV series, fans remember and quote the lines, and Playmates Toys managed to capture that appeal with its interactive playsets.

 Each figure came with its own "coded" chip generally set into the character's foot that when contacted with the "trigger" tab on each playset would complete the circuit so by then pressing a nearby button, you would hear playback of one to five phrases for that character.
 Unique features included audio playback from the show and the actual voice actor; placing the Homer Simpson figure on an appropriate playset would trigger the playback of a quote as performed by Dan Castellaneta on the original episode.
 Each playset held quotes and voice clip performances for a variety of characters so that placing the Marge Simpson figure or the Bart figure would trigger different quotes and voice clips.
 One limitation was that not every character worked with every playset — some for story logic reasons (character might not appear at that setting), release logistics (figures released long after a playset) or presumably for cost reasons (as each voice clip had to be approved and licensed).

 The sets were released during the dot-com bubble and a healthy economic environment in the United States.
-The figures themselves cost between $5.99 USD and $7.99 USD each, while the playsets generally ranged from $20 USD to $25 USD at the end of 2004.
-There were also special releases that were in the $60 USD range.
+The figures themselves cost between US$5.99 and US$7.99 each, while the playsets generally ranged from US$20 to US$25 at the end of 2004.
+There were also special releases that were in the US$60 range.
 Even at minimal retail, 200+ figures and 40 playsets meant a large financial commitment.
 In addition, there were a dozen exclusives and mail-in figures that required extra work to obtain the figures — often via an online auction.
 However, the early success of the series and the healthy economy added extra momentum to the line for a few more years.

-The line end
+Discontinuation

 The line ended in mid-2004 due to a number of factors, most importantly slow sales.
 Other factors include "collectors fatigue", the release pattern of the figures, the sheer size of the line being difficult for newcomers, the slowing economy, the changing toy retail situation, and Playmates Toys' relationship with 20th Century Fox.